What is Impulse Turbine, Its Uses Diagram and How it Works?

 • Ideal only for low discharge.

-• It requires a high head which is difficult to manage.
+• It requires a high head, which is difficult to manage.

 Conclusion

 Impulse turbines are special types of turbines for power generation and water pumping.
-They are of three types including Pelton, Turgo, and cross-flow. that is all this post where the definition, applications, function, components, diagram, and working of an impulse turbine was explained.
-Its advantages and disadvantages were also stated.
+They are of three types including Pelton, Turgo, and cross-flow.

 Share with others!

-Leave a Comment
+Leave a Reply